cguintob/BTL_humidity_code/README.md

  with WTTR data.

+## USING `NEW_READER.py`
+This new program takes an arbitrary number of data files in any order and plots them all on graphs similar to those in `dataReader.py`.
+It is used as follows:

+`python NEW_READER.py [DATA FILE 1].txt [DATA FILE 2].txt [DATA FILE 3].txt ...`

+The reasons it takes an arbitrary number of files are:
+1. There are multiple sensors running at the same time.
+2. There is data from multiple time periods.

+`NEW_READER.py` can plot data from just one sensor, multiple sensors, just one file of weather data, or multple sensors with a file of weather data, across differing time periods for each.
+The files can be passed in any order to prevent mistakes in plotting.

+NOTE: Multiple weather data files can be passed *if they are not on the same time interval*.
+Just make sure you know which files include weather data and which don't.

 ## SUMMARY
 The following commands, in order, are how to run and plot the data from the
 sensor: